QLi007/C-Compiler-with-Python-in-Linux-System/README.md

-# python
-part1: Lexer
-    1. copy mycc.py, lexer1.py to pyrite
-    2. python3 ./mycc.py -1 testfile(eg, tricky.c)
-    note: I firstly try to use regrex, but it hard to deal with mutiple lines comment and string, so I turn to read char by char part3:parser
-    1. copy parser1.py, lexer2.py to pyrite
-    2. python3 ./parser1.py -3 testfile(eg, test1.c)
-    note:
-    1. I first use the LL(1) method, since there are too many conflict in the grammers.
-I changed to LL(K) method and this parser use the recursive descend method to macth the grammers.
-    2. Did not apply to const struct, so it failed in test3.c in line 17
-    3. Use lexer2.py since I print directly in lexer1.py, in the lexer2.py Comment the print log part4:typechecking
-    1. copy typechecking.py to former file , including lexer2.py and parser1.py
-    2. python3 ./typechecking.py -4 testfile(eg, test1.c)
-    note:
-    1. fix bugs in part3, allow const parameters;
-    2. fix bugs in strucdef, allow strcuct list;
-    3. fix bugs in funcdec, allow structdec in function body, but still not allow struct in params;
-    4. fix bugs in multiple vardec;
-    5. fix bugs in parse_lval function, will work in A[] part5:codegen
-    1. copy codegen.py, lexer2.py to pyrite
-    2. python3 ./codegen.py -5 testfile
-part6:codegen2, flow contral
-    1. copy codegen.py, lexer2.py to pyrite
-    2. python3 ./codegen.py -6 testfile
-    note: parts 5 and 6 are not finished, I want to get part of credits to check my grade is ok to graduate or not.
-    Thank you so so much.

-part2:include, define and ifdef for lexer1
-    1. copy part2 to pyrite
-    2. python3 ./part2.py -2 testfile
-    note:
-    1. It works good for include, still have bugs in defines and ifdef nest
+# Python C-to-Java Compiler

+This project is a C-to-Java compiler developed in Python.
+It is divided into several parts, including the Lexer, Parser, Type Checking, and Code Generation.
+Below are the instructions and notes for each part of the project.

+## Part 1: Lexer

+1. Copy `mycc.py` and `lexer1.py` to the Pyrite directory.
+2. Run the command: `python3 ./mycc.py -1 testfile` (e.g., `tricky.c`)

+_Note_: Initially, the regular expression method was used, but it was difficult to handle multiple lines of comments and strings.
+The alternative approach reads character by character.

+## Part 3: Parser

+1. Copy `parser1.py` and `lexer2.py` to the Pyrite directory.
+2. Run the command: `python3 ./parser1.py -3 testfile` (e.g., `test1.c`)

+_Notes_:

+- The LL(1) method was initially used, but due to conflicts in the grammar, the LL(K) method was adopted.
+- The parser uses a recursive descent method to match the grammar.
+- The implementation does not support `const struct` (test3.c, line 17).

+## Part 4: Type Checking

+1. Copy `typechecking.py` to the existing directory containing `lexer2.py` and `parser1.py`.
+2. Run the command: `python3 ./typechecking.py -4 testfile` (e.g., `test1.c`)

+_Notes_:

+- Bugs fixed in Part 3:
+  - Allow `const` parameters.
+  - Allow `struct` list in `strucdef`.
+  - Allow `structdec` in function body, but not in parameters.
+  - Allow multiple `vardec`.
+  - Fixed bugs in `parse_lval` function to work with `A[]`.

+## Part 5: Code Generation

+1. Copy `codegen.py` and `lexer2.py` to the Pyrite directory.
+2. Run the command: `python3 ./codegen.py -5 testfile`

+## Part 6: Code Generation 2 - Flow Control

+1. Copy `codegen.py` and `lexer2.py` to the Pyrite directory.
+2. Run the command: `python3 ./codegen.py -6 testfile`

+_Note_: Parts 5 and 6 are not completed.
+Partial credit is requested to check if the grade is sufficient for graduation.
+Thank you for your understanding.

+## Part 2: Include, Define, and Ifdef for Lexer1

+1. Copy `part2` to the Pyrite directory.
+2. Run the command: `python3 ./part2.py -2 testfile`

+_Notes_:

+- The implementation works well for `include`, but there are still bugs in `define` and nested `ifdef`.